ox-it/munki-rebrand/README.md

 Please note: munki_rebrand must be run as root in order to successfully build the output pkg.
 You will need Xcode (7+) and its command-line tools installed.

-At its simplest you can use ```sudo ./munki_rebrand.py --appname "Amazing Software Center"``` to rename Managed Software Center to Amazing Software Center in the Finder in all localized versions of "Managed Software Center".
+At its simplest you can use ```sudo ./munki_rebrand.py --appname "Amazing Software Center"``` to download the latest munkitools pkg from Github, and rename Managed Software Center to Amazing Software Center in the Finder in all localized versions of "Managed Software Center".

+If you specify ```--pkg``` you can use either a pathname on disk to a prebuilt munkitools pkg or use an http/s URL to download one, which munki_rebrand will then attempt to rebrand.

 The ```--icon-file``` option allows you to specify the path to an icon to replace the one in Managed Software Center.
 This can be an .icns file or a 1024x1024 .png file with alpha channel for transparency that will be converted on the fly.
 An example .png is included in the repo.
 The ```--postinstall``` option allows you to specify the path to an optional postinstall script that will be executed after munki installs.
 A postinstall script could be used, for instance, to set the client defaults outlined on the [Munki wiki](https://github.com/munki/munki/wiki/Preferences).